-After an offseason of furious player movement -- including eight 2019 All-Stars changing teams -- one intriguing storyline of this NBA season will be how players are received by fans when they return to the cities they left.
+After an offseason of furious player movement -- including eight 2019 All-Stars changing teams -- one intriguing storyline of this NBA season has been how players are received by fans when they return to the cities they left.

-Some will be easier to predict than others.
+Some have been easier to predict than others.
 Kyrie Irving in Boston?
-Won't be subtle.
-Same with Anthony Davis in New Orleans.
-Kawhi Leonard, on the other hand, should receive a hero's welcome when he returns to Toronto despite breaking the hearts of Raptors fans when he left for the Clippers.
+That reunion was pushed back to next season after Irving suffered a season-ending surgery, but the disdain of Celtics fans will prove resilient.
+In fact, Boston fans didn't wait to see him in person, as they booed Irving in absentia on Nov.
+27. Anthony Davis and Kristaps Porzingis have felt the wrath of fans scorned.
+Kawhi Leonard, on the other hand, received a hero's welcome when he returned to Toronto, despite his breaking the hearts of Raptors fans when he left for the Clippers.

-Here are the Reunion Tour's schedule, anticipated fan reaction and results:
+Here is the reunion tour schedule, with anticipated fan reactions and results:

-Before he left: For much of Favors' 8½ seasons in a Utah Jazz jersey, the big man remained cool, calm and collected as his name was repeatedly linked to trade rumors.
-Finally, the Jazz dealt him this offseason by sending him to New Orleans.
-Favors continues to express his love for Utah.
-He ranks fourth in franchise history in total rebounds, seventh in blocks and 10th in games played.
-Favors can now play his natural center position in New Orleans, but he played a pivotal role in Utah's resurgence from a 25-win team in 2013-14 to making consecutive playoff appearances the past three seasons.
+Before he left: For much of Favors' eight and a half seasons in a Utah Jazz jersey, the big man remained cool, calm and collected as his name was repeatedly linked to trade rumors.
+Finally, the Jazz dealt him in the offseason, sending him to New Orleans.
+Favors ranks fourth in franchise history in total rebounds, seventh in blocks and 10th in games played.
+Favors is now playing his natural center position in New Orleans, but he played a pivotal role in Utah's resurgence from a 25-win team in 2013-14 to playoff appearances in the past three seasons.
+He missed the Pelicans' Nov.
+23 game in Utah because of back spasms.

 Anticipated fan reaction: It wouldn't be surprising to see the Jazz put together a short tribute for Favors when he returns.